linsalrob/PPPF/Schema.md

 Attribute | Value | Meaning
 --- | --- | ---
-clusterdefinition_id | INTEGER PRIMARY KEY | The autoincremented ID.
+clusterdefinition_rowid | INTEGER PRIMARY KEY | The autoincremented ID.
-uuid | TEXT | Universal unique ID for this cluster definition name | TEXT | A short name (no spaces or special characters) for this cluster, suitable for use in a file name description | TEXT | A human readable description of this cluster command | TEXT | The command line invocation of the cluster
+name | TEXT | A short name (no spaces or special characters) for this cluster, suitable for use in a file name description | TEXT | A human readable description of this cluster command | TEXT | The command line invocation of the cluster